No passwords, No popups, No AI, No cost:

 - Lake Oswego, Oregon

-thumbs up signMy Sister needed to store her "Queen Style"coffee table.
+thumbs up signMy Sister needed to store her "Queen Style" coffee table.
 She said I could use it, but make sure coasters are used at all times.
 Well I was away for two weeks, while someone stayed at my house.

 When I came back, I thought I'd die.
 White stains on the table.
 Looked like Heat stains.
 Of course "no one was guilty".
 I tried the Iron & Tea towel method.
 It worked 95%.
-You don't notice it unless your looking for it.
+You don't notice it unless you're looking for it.
 Thank You Thank You, whoever discovered that method.

 Lynda